API Documentation#

 option is a silent no-op on Windows!- Parameters:

-instance that we are genering putative ancestors from.path (str) – The path of the file to store the sample data.
+instance that we are generating putative ancestors from.path (str) – The path of the file to store the ancestor data.
 If None, the information is stored in memory and not persistent.

 exclude_positions (array_like) – A list of site positions to exclude for full inference.
 Sites with these positions will not be used to generate ancestors, and not used during the copying process.
 The list does not need be in any particular order.